Moterys meluoja geriau

 Moterys meluoja geriau (Women Lie Better) is a Lithuanian TV series produced by TV3.
 It is the most watched Lithuanian drama of all time.
 The first season is based on a 2002 novel by Daiva Vaitkevičiūtė and follows four young women and their love interests.
 In later seasons, the series doesn't concentrate on them as much.
-The first season was released in 2008 and continued for a total of 17 seasons, starring the lead actors Edita Užaitė, Inga Norkutė, Jūratė Budriūnaitė, Jurgita Jurkutė, Vytautas Šapranauskas, Agnė Šataitė, Ramūnas Rudokas, Marius Jampolskis, Gintarė Latvėnaitė, Nerijus Gadliauskas, Giedrius Savickas, Džiugas Siaurusaitis, Vitalija Mockevičiūtė and supporting re-occurring actors Goda Andriūnaitė, Sigitas Račkys, Darius Meškauskas, Arūnas Storpirštis, Jurijus Smoriginas, Ineta Stasiulytė, Tomas Kliukas, Jonas Braškys, Kristina Andrejauskaitė, Aušra Štukytė.
+The first season was released in 2008 and continued for a total of 17 seasons, starring the lead actors Edita Užaitė, Inga Norkutė, Jūratė Budriūnaitė, Jurgita Jurkutė, Vytautas Šapranauskas, Agnė Šataitė, Ramūnas Rudokas, Marius Jampolskis, Gintarė Latvėnaitė, Nerijus Gadliauskas, Giedrius Savickas, Džiugas Siaurusaitis, Vitalija Mockevičiūtė and supporting re-occurring actors Goda Andriūnaitė, Sigitas Račkys, Darius Meškauskas, Arūnas Storpirštis, Jurijus Smoriginas, Goda Petkutė, Justina Nemanytė, Ridas Žirgulis, Ugnė Žirgulė, Arnas Ašmonas, Ineta Stasiulytė, Tomas Kliukas, Jonas Braškys, Kristina Andrejauskaitė, Aušra Štukytė, Edgar Bechter.

 The series premiered on TV3 in Lithuania on February 4, 2008.

 Moterys meluoja geriau follows the life of Kristina, a woman whose personal struggles with love and trust drive much of the series’ drama.
 Her romantic relationships are often complicated, filled with misunderstandings, betrayals, and emotional highs and lows.
 Alongside her story, the series explores the intertwined lives of her “so-called” best friends Meda and Margarita (Margo / Matrona), whose loyalty and intentions are not always genuine - and her cousin Jolanta, who arrives in the city seeking a fresh start but soon becomes the source of conflict for those around her due to own choices and entanglements adding further tension.
 The early seasons focus heavily on Kristina’s personal and romantic challenges, exploring her relationships and struggles with trust and loyalty.
 The show always touches upon her best friends Meda, Margarita, cousin Jolanta and other characters.
 As the series progresses, Meda’s storylines take on a more prominent role, with later seasons delving deeper into Meda's personal life and character development.
 Together, these intertwined narratives form the backbone of the show, blending themes of friendship, love, dishonesty, manipulation, betrayal, and personal growth.